okterok/manager-readme/README.md

 * Advocate for you and our team with the rest of the company

 ### My team
-I have the great honor to manage 6 engineers (who's names are redacted as this is a public document).
+I have the great honor to manage 6 engineers spread across 3 new squads.

 ### Collaboration
 I highly value collaboration.
 Collectively, we can unlock special super powers.